lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ### Access LINCC Hub

 1. You'll need an account on LINCC-hub.
 You can sign up by adding your information to [this spreadsheet](https://docs.google.com/spreadsheets/d/1GTuEj2exB0siXMQh6oHefo39UzuMubj0OBdeaKTG-oU/edit#gid=300412066).
-Please add your information here prio to attending the demo.
+Please add your information here prior to attending the demo.
 2. To get started, log into https://lsst.dirac.dev/.
 If this fails, reach out over slack on [#lsdb_tape_tutorial](https://raregems2024.slack.com/archives/C073N8DFC22) and tag @nevencaplar.
 3. When starting a server, on the "Server Options" page select "Need more CPU or memory...?" and choose a "Large" server.
 4. After your server has started up, clone this repo in LINCC-hub ("New" > "Terminal")